📊 Feature Comparison • Updated 2026

 Strong for email + form management.
 If WhatsApp is the goal, it’s typically an add-on integration.

-Designed for WhatsApp-first businesses that want fast setup and simple reliability.
+Built for WhatsApp-first businesses that want fast setup and fewer moving parts.
 No Zapier/Make chains required.

-Web2Phone sends form submissions to WhatsApp without you having to build and maintain an automation chain.
+Web2Phone delivers form submissions to WhatsApp without you having to build and maintain an automation chain.

 Full CSS control